Trump Tariff Ruling, Texas Abortion Medication Bill, New Dietary Guidelines

 Now, Trump has cited as a cause a controversy that was stirred by one of his most recent appointees, who has accused Cook of violating a rule on holding multiple mortgages.

-There's been no finding of guilt in that matter, and in fact, no charges have been filed in that matter, so we will be following that case.
+There has been no finding of guilt in that matter, and in fact, no charges have been filed in that matter, so we will be following that case.

-Also, late yesterday, Judge Cobb ruled against the president on the administration's fast-tracking of deportations.
+Also late yesterday, Judge Cobb ruled against the president on the administration's fast-tracking of deportations.

 That's right, too.